We-Gold/We-Gold/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤖 &nbsp; Programming for my local robotics club @FRC2539
+- 🤖 &nbsp; Programming for my local robotics club [@FRC2539](https://github.com/FRC2539)
 - ✨ &nbsp; Making lots of fun new projects!
 - 📚 &nbsp; Learning all about AI and working to gain new coding skills!
-- 🏆 &nbsp; I may also be working on a coding competition or two 😉
+- 💪 &nbsp; Always challenging myself!

 <h3> 🛠 &nbsp;My Skills</h3>